systematically-design/tokenScript-Documentation/src/docs/02-using-the-app/05-cloud-sync.md

 ---

-**Tip**: Cloud sync makes TokenScript powerful!
+**Tip**: Cloud sync makes Systematically powerful!
 You can work on your design system from anywhere, and your work is always safe.
 Just remember to sign in with the same Google account on all devices.